 So what’s the deal with Convertkit?

 It does cost money.
 For 1000 subscribers, it’s $29 a month.
 Sure, Mailchimp now offers automation, but it’s clunky to set up and very user-unfriendly.
 I’m happy to pay $29 for the simplicity and quickness I enjoy sending emails to my list.

 So if you want to have beautiful design, easy to use features, and all the benefits I’ve described here, you can sign up for Convertkit using this link.
 Yes, I’ll make money if you do, but I wouldn’t pay $29 a month if I didn’t enjoy using Convertkit myself.
-They’re currently offering your first month FREE but only until midnight so if you’re on the fence, sign up and give it a go for a month.

 (Another sneaky example of how great Convertkit is – a brilliant WordPress plugin that makes using forms on your website a doddle!)